paul58914080/angular-todo/projects/todo-header/README.md

 ## Refactor

 I had to redo the module and component again to suite the naming convention for better readability.
-For example it generated todo-root where as, I wanted todo-header.
+For example: by default it generates `todo-root` where as, I wanted `todo-header`.

 ### Generated the module